refraction-ray/general-notes/lectures/ML in a Nutshell.md

 * directed and undirected models

 In undirected model, the node represents the random variable while the link between nodes represent some positive-definite potential function (in general some exponential function) depedent on these nodes (random variables).
-Therefore, undirected models give the joint probability distribution of all nodes by product of each link function.
+Therefore, undirected models give the joint probability distribution of all nodes by product of each link function. (see [this post](http://www.cnblogs.com/ooon/p/5817732.html) for details on maximal clique decomposition for undirected graph).

 As for directed graphs, they are more like hierarchical probability model where each node represents a conditional probability, and the final probability is the product of all the nodes.